IstaqueF/Analyst-portfolio/Revenue and profit optimization model/Long term revenue impact - Churn/README.md

 ## 📈 Conclusion

-- The model effectively identifies churners with high precision and recall.
-- ROC AUC score of **0.95** indicates strong discrimination between churn and non-churn customers.
-- This model can support retention strategies by identifying high-risk customers.
+Churn Prediction with XGBoost
+The model performs well in predicting customer churn, with an overall accuracy of 87% and a strong ROC AUC score of 0.95, indicating excellent class separation.

+Key metrics:
+Precision (Churn = 1): 0.89 — 89% of predicted churn cases were correct.
+Recall (Churn = 1): 0.86 — The model correctly identified 86% of actual churners.

+Balanced performance for both churners and non-churners, making it reliable for real-world deployment.

+Confusion Matrix Insight:
+863 churners correctly predicted, 144 missed
+886 non-churners correctly predicted, 107 misclassified

+Overall, the model is highly effective for early churn detection and can support targeted retention strategies.